scar20/libsndfile/README.md

 For building for Android see [BuildingForAndroid][BuildingForAndroid].

+For building for Android with external Xiph libs and mpg support see [BuildingForAndroidWithExtLibs](/Scripts/AndroidScripts/Android_build_with_extlibs.md)

 There are currently two build systems: the traditional GNU autotool based one and modern CMake based build system.
 Use of the CMake build system is documented below.